-- A. Employees who are injured in connection with employment, regardless of the severity of the injury, must immediately notify their supervisor, Mayor, or designee, who will ensure prompt and qualified medical attention is provided and all required UOSHA reports are completed.
-Employees who do not and/or will not accept qualified medical attention when directed by their supervisor, Mayor, or designee, may be subject to disciplinary action, up to and including termination. - B. The Mayor, or designee, will investigate the job-related injury to determine the cause of the injury. - C. The City shall contact UOSHA within the time required by UOSHA of the occurrence of any jobrelated death, disabling, serious, or significant injury, and/or any occupational disease. - D. The City shall file the required report with UOSHA within the time required by UOSHA after first knowledge or notification of an injury or occupational disease resulting in medical treatment, loss of
+A. Employees who are injured in connection with employment, regardless of the severity of the injury, must immediately notify their supervisor, Mayor, or designee, who will ensure prompt and qualified medical attention is provided and all required UOSHA reports are completed.
+Employees who do not and/or will not accept qualified medical attention when directed by their supervisor, Mayor, or designee, may be subject to disciplinary action, up to and including termination.

-- F. The City shall give the employee a copy of the UOSHA report and explain the employee's rights and responsibilities concerning the work-related injury or occupational disease. - G. If an employee later dies as a result of work-related injury, the City shall file a report with UOSHA within the time required by UOSHA.
+- B. The Mayor, or designee, will investigate the job-related injury to determine the cause of the injury. - C. The City shall contact UOSHA within the time required by UOSHA of the occurrence of any job-related death, disabling, serious, or significant injury, and/or any occupational disease. - D. The City shall file the required report with UOSHA within the time required by UOSHA after first knowledge or notification of an injury or occupational disease resulting in medical treatment, loss of consciousness, loss of work, restriction of work, or transfer to another job.
+Minor injuries such as scratches and cuts do not need to be reported to UOSHA if they require only minor first-aid treatment. - E. The City shall keep a copy of the UOSHA report in their UOSHA file. - F. The City shall give the employee a copy of the UOSHA report and explain the employee's rights and responsibilities concerning the work-related injury or occupational disease. - G. If an employee later dies as a result of work-related injury, the City shall file a report with UOSHA within the time required by UOSHA.

-Confined Space Entry 11.
+11. Confined Space Entry